danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 21 -> Level 22

-The password for the user postgres21 can be retrived as follows:
+There is a user defined function which gives you the password for user postgres21.